-Background: cardiovascular disease (CVD), the main macro vascular complication of type 2
+Background: Cardiovascular disease (CVD), the main macro vascular complication of type 2

 diabetes (T2D), increases the risk of death significantly in patients with T2D.

-data, CVD screening in asymptomatic patients with T2D remains highly controversial.
+of data, CVD screening in asymptomatic patients with T2D remains highly controversial.

-Methods: this has driven a panel of experts to establish a novel consensus on how to approach patients
+Methods: This has driven a panel of experts to establish a novel consensus on how to approach patients

 with T2D at high CVD risk.
 The panel formulated a stepwise algorithm by which patients with T2D undergo